Valentino (1951 film): Casting

 Del Casino and Louis Hayward were mentioned as early possibilities.
 In 1946 it was announced Small tried to secure Cornel Wilde for the lead but was unable to.
 Frederik Vayder auditioned and Louis Jourdan, Helmut Dantine and John Derek were also considered.

-The final script was heavily fictionalised to avoid lawsuits from Valentino's former wives, industry associates and his family namely his brother Alberto.
+The final script was heavily fictionalised to avoid lawsuits from Valentino's former wives, industry associates and his family specifically his brother Alberto.

 Anthony Dexter was selected over 2,000 actors who auditioned.
-He was under contract to Small for two years taking acting and dancing lessons before being used in the film.
-Lewis Allen was hired from Paramount and was paid $60,000.
+He was under contract to Small for two years, taking acting and dancing lessons before being used in the film.
+Lewis Allen was hired from Paramount and paid $60,000.

 In 1949, another producer Jan Grippo announced plans to make a rival project but eventually came to an agreement with Small; Grippo became an associate on the film.
 (In the 1940s there was another proposed project starring Victor Mature and Pola Negri.)

 Shooting

-Filming started on 2 June 1950 and took place at the Columbia Ranch and the Sam Goldwyn Studios.
-George Melford, who directed Valentino in the 1920s, had a supporting role.
+Filming started on 2 June 1950 and took place at the Columbia Ranch and the Samuel Goldwyn Studio.
+George Melford, who had directed Valentino in the 1920s, had a supporting role.

-The film includes recreated sequences from such Valentino films as The Sheik (1921), Blood and Sand (1922), A Sainted Devil (1924) and The Eagle (1926).
+The film includes recreated sequences from such Valentino films as The Sheik (1921), Blood and Sand (1922), A Sainted Devil (1924) and The Eagle (1925).